vaishnav-sh/learn-fullstack/4 - Component state, event handlers/1 - component helper functions.md

 ```

 - **The logic for guessing the year of birth is separated into a function of its own that is called when the component is rendered.**
-- Such kind of a function is called _componet helper_
+- Such kind of a function is called _component helper_